BlueGranite/Microsoft-R-Resources/sql-server-r-services/Readme.md

 Don't worry about analyzing this data.
 The logistic regression and histogram are simple examples that will be used to show how to embed and work with your R code in SQL Server.
 The plot will surface again in the later Reporting Services activity.

 ###Activity 2 - Adapt R Code for SQL Server
-1. In Management Studio, open the *R-Services-Example.sql* file (from the sql-server-r-services folder in this GitHub repo).
+1. In Management Studio, open the *[R-Services-Example.sql](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/sql-server-r-services/R-Services-Example.sql)* file.
 2. Connect to your SQL instance that has the WWI DW sample database and R Services installed.
 3. Execute the following code to verify that you are using the correct database.
 ![](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/sql-server-r-services/tutorial-assets/screenshot-sql-01.PNG)